 Diversified distribution base.
 We market our products at multiple price points and across multiple channels of distribution, allowing us to provide products to a broad range of consumers, while reducing our reliance on any one demographic segment, merchandise preference or distribution channel.
-Our products are sold to approximately 2,400 customers, including a cross section of leading retailers such as Macy's, Bloomingdale's, Nordstrom, Lord & Taylor, The Bon-Ton Stores, Dillards, JC Penney, Belk and Kohl's, and membership clubs such as Costco and Sam's Club.
+Our products are sold to approximately 2,900 customers, including a cross section of leading retailers such as Macy's, Bloomingdale's, Nordstrom, Neiman Marcus, Saks Fifth Avenue, Lord & Taylor, The Bon-Ton Stores, Dillards, JC Penney, Belk and Kohl's, and membership clubs such as Costco and Sam's Club.
 As a result of our broad distribution platform, we are a licensee and supplier of choice and can more easily adapt to changes in the retail environment.
 We believe our strong relationships with retailers have been established through many years of personal customer service and adherence to meeting or exceeding retailer expectations.
-Our Wilsons and Andrew Marc outlet stores provide an additional distribution network for our products.
+Our Wilsons and Andrew Marc retail stores provide an additional distribution network for our products and we distribute our Vilebrequin products through a network of company owned and franchised specialty retail stores and shops, as well as through select wholesale distribution.

 Superior design, sourcing and quality control.
 Our in-house design and merchandising team designs substantially all of our licensed, proprietary and private label products.
 Our designers work closely with our licensors and private label customers to create designs and styles that represent the look they want.
 We believe that our creative design team and our sourcing expertise give us an advantage in product development.
 We have a network of worldwide suppliers that allows us to negotiate competitive terms without relying on any single vendor.
 In addition, we employ a quality control team and a sourcing group in China to ensure the quality of our products.
 We believe we have developed a significant customer following and positive reputation in the industry as a result of our design capabilities, sourcing expertise, on-time delivery and high standards of quality control.
+Our acquisition of Vilebrequin added experienced design capability and additional sourcing resources in Europe.
+With its distinctive product design and construction, Vilebrequin, unlike the rest of our business, relies on a single manufacturer for the substantial majority of its product.

 Leadership position in the wholesale business.
-As one of the largest outerwear wholesalers, we are widely recognized within the apparel industry for our high-quality and well-designed products.
-Our knowledge of the outerwear business and our industry-wide reputation provide us with an advantage when we are competing for outerwear licenses and private label business.
-Our expertise and reputation in designing, manufacturing and marketing outerwear have enabled us to build strong customer relationships.
+As one of the largest wholesalers of outerwear and dresses, we are widely recognized within the apparel industry for our high-quality and well-designed products.
+Our expertise and reputation in designing, manufacturing and marketing apparel have enabled us to build strong customer relationships.
 Our reputation and relationships, as well as the design skill demonstrated by our in-house team, provided us with the ability to become one of the leading dress suppliers in the United States over the past several years.
-Our historical position in outerwear and our market success after entering the dress business have allowed us to further expand into women's sportswear, suits, performance wear and other product categories, including non-apparel categories such as luggage, handbags, small leather goods and accessories.
+Our success in outerwear and dresses has allowed us to expand into women's sportswear, women's suits, women's performance wear and other apparel categories, as well as to non-apparel categories such as luggage, handbags, small leather goods and accessories.

 Experienced management team.
 Our executive management team has extensive experience in the apparel industry.
-Morris Goldfarb, our Chief Executive Officer, has been with us for over 35 years.
-Sammy Aaron, our Vice Chairman who joined us in 2005 when we acquired Marvin Richards, has more than 25 years of experience in the apparel industry, Jeanette Nostra, our President, has been with us for 30 years, and Wayne S. Miller, our Chief Operating Officer, has been with us for over ten years.
+Morris Goldfarb, our Chief Executive Officer, has been with us for almost 40 years.
+Sammy Aaron, our Vice Chairman who joined us in 2005 when we acquired Marvin Richards, has more than 25 years of experience in the apparel industry, Jeanette Nostra, our President, has been with us for over 30 years, and Wayne S. Miller, our Chief Operating Officer, has been with us for 15 years.